-The course is designed on the Moodle platform and consists of six units, one unit for each mathematical concept mentioned above.
-At the each of the course units students are required: (1) To take part in forum discussion or to answer a survey – these tasks are designed to check their prior knowledge (15% of the course final score, the students are graded for participation and not for knowledge); (2) To study the mathematical concept theoretically by a specially prepared video or an article or a power point presentation, then to apply their knowledge by solving exercises or to carrying out an inquiry activity and finally to check their knowledge by a short online test (the grade for the tests is 20% of the course final score); (3) To contribute an artwork to an online cooperative gallery – original or not original (9% of the final course score); (4) To do a course final test (56% of the course final score).
+The course was designed on the Moodle platform and consists of six units, one for each mathematical concept as indicated above.
+The following are the student requirements for each course unit: (1) Students take part in a forum discussion or answer a survey.
+These tasks are designed to check their prior knowledge (15% of final grade; students are graded for participation and not for knowledge); (2) Students study the mathematical concept theoretically through a specially prepared video, an article or PowerPoint presentation.
+They then apply their acquired knowledge by solving exercises or carrying out an inquiry task.
+Finally they check their knowledge through a short online test (test score is 20% of final grade); (3) Students contribute an artwork (it need not be original) to an online cooperative gallery (9% of final grade); (4) A final exam (56% of final grade).

-Students Math and Art Assignments
+Student Math and Art Assignments

-Mathematical assignments were designed according to students’ prior knowledge and the mathematical depth that could be achieved in the course.
-According to space limitation, I chose to present an example of a task, which focuses on zero and infinity.
-Students are familiar with the mathematical properties of zero and know the concept of infinity, as well as the concepts area and perimeter.
-The purpose of this inquiry is to show them the fascinating encounter between zero and infinity in one object - Koch's Island (Figure 1).
+Mathematical assignments were designed based on prior knowledge of the students and the mathematical depth that could be achieved in the course.
+Due to limited space considerations, I have chosen to present an example of a task that focuses on zero and infinity.
+Students are familiar with the mathematical properties of zero and know the concept of infinity as well as the concepts area and perimeter.
+The purpose of this inquiry task is to show them the fascinating encounter between zero and infinity in one object -- Koch's Island (Figure 1).